|Dimensions:||137′ x 26′ x 12′, 332 gross tons, 316 net tons|

 The windlass was salvaged at some point for display in St. Ignace, but it’s current location is not known.
 Much of the wreck has been ground away by winter ice, but the sandstone blocks protected sections of the hull and frames below the cargo area.
 Several large portions of decking lie near the wreck, one atop the other, in slightly deeper water.
 These sections seem to move about from year to year, but recently were located very close to the blocks.
 There are about 67 of the large blocks, mostly rectangular, but one is a large cube, somewhat like a bank vault.
 At lower lake levels, a swimmer can stand on this block with head and shoulders out of the water.

 Mooring Buoy Status

-This site has a mooring south of the wreck, in slightly deeper water but within viewing distance of the shipwreck.
+This site has a mooring southwest of the wreck, in slightly deeper water but within viewing distance of the shipwreck.
+A small line connects the mooring line with the wreck, to guide you to the blocks if visibility is poor.
 The blocks can easily be seen from the surface, making this a good snorkel and kayak site, as well as a fun dive.
 Unfortunately there is no nearby public access for diver entry.

 The Straits of Mackinac Shipwreck Preserve maintains seasonal moorings at this site.
 Mooring are normally available from late May to early September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.
 Vessels are required to use these moorings when they’re present.